Crystal-Modeling/sprotty-vscode-langium/README.md

 ## Architecture

 In VS Code, extensions can contribute new UI components using a webview.
 Webviews communicate with the extension using the `postMessage` API.
 The `SprottyVscodeExtension` use this to send and receive Sprotty Actions to and from a `SprottyWebview`.
 The latter runs a webpacked `bundle.js` that contains the Sprotty diagram code.

 ![Architecture Diagram](images/architecture.png)

 If your extension provides a language, you can include a [Sprotty-enhanced language server](https://github.com/eclipse/sprotty-server) to get fully synchronized diagrams for your language artifacts.
 The `SprottyVscodeLanguageExtension` acts as a relay between the language server and a `SprottyLanguageWebview`, and intercepts actions/LSP messages that require to interact with the VS Code workbench.

 ## Contents

 The repo is structured as follows
-- `example/`: an example using an Xtext-based Language Server and with Sprotty visualization.
+- `example/`: an example using an Langium-based Language Server and with Sprotty visualization.
 - `sprotty-vscode-extension/`: library code for the VSCode extension.
 - `sprotty-vscode-protocol/`: common protocol classes for the communication between the extension and the webview.
 - `sprotty-vscode-webview/`: library code for the script that is run in the webview.